-Part-time WesternU students, those enrolled in programs where the entire curriculum is delivered online, and students only enrolled in thesis/dissertation continuous registration courses are exempt from the University's comprehensive health insurance requirement.
+Half-time WesternU students, those enrolled in programs where the entire curriculum is delivered online, and students only enrolled in Capstone/Thesis/dissertation continuous registration courses are exempt from the University's comprehensive health insurance requirement.
 However, all WesternU students may enroll in the student health insurance plan, regardless of their exemption status.
 For additional information, please see 'Student Health Insurance Requirement' in the University Catalog, General Academic Policies and Procedures section.
+Additional information about student health insurance requirements may be found in the University Catalog.